digitphilia/dataway/docs/index.md

 The internal database uses [Postgre SQL](https://www.postgresql.org/) with [MongoDB](https://www.mongodb.com/), however there maybe a requirement for setup in a differnt flavor for which an independent database migration script is being prepared.

-### Standard Convention

-A set of standard convention is coneptualized which is enforced throughout the database.
-The convention are specially curated to keep the database elements (like table/field names, procedures, etc.) standardized and easier to develop.

 </div>